bstevens00/Data-Science-Portfolio/Project 1 - Classify Gender by Test Grade - Synthetic/README.md

 Yes.
 We can classify the gender of a student knowing only their math, reading, and writing scores.
 According to the criterion from Hosmer & Lemeshow (2013) in Applied logistic regression, p.177:

-"So, what area under the ROC curve describes good discrimination?
+"...what area under the ROC curve describes good discrimination?
 Unfortunately there is no "magic" number, only general guidelines.
 In general... use the following rule of thumb:

 * 0.5 = This suggests no discrimination, so we might as well flip a coin.
 * 0.5-0.7 = We consider this poor discrimination, not much better than a coin toss.